-The School of Computing, offers a Bachelor of Science in Information Technology(BSIT) program and the available concentration under BSIT program is Enterprise Computing.
-In continuation with the progressive approach, SUC has introduced the Bachelor of Science in Computer Science program and the available concentrations are Artificial Intelligence and Software Engineering for meeting the future needs of the industry.
+The School of Computing, offers a Bachelor of Science in Information Technology (BSIT) program with concentration in Enterprise Computing and a Bachelor of Science in Computer Science program with concentrations in Artificial Intelligence and Software Engineering.
+Recently, SUC has introduced the Master of Science in Data analytics program for meeting the future needs of the industry.

 The campus of SUC is spread over 40 acres of land, which is located in University City of Sharjah.
 SUC has a well-equipped campus, which caters for its diverse student body needs.
 SUC also prepares its students to meet the challenges of the new century by acquiring relevant knowledge, skills and values appropriate for the market demands of UAE and the region.